bradietilley/pest-stories/README.md

  * Test cases:
  *
  * Create Product endpoint with dataset "with good payload"
- * Create Product endpoint with dataset "with missing slug defaulted to kebab case of title"
+ * Create Product endpoint with dataset "with missing slug defaulted to slug case of title"
  * Create Product endpoint with dataset "fails if missing title" */
 ```